-Hiring an attorney with experience in the SSDI application process will improve your chances of meeting the eligibility requirements.
+Hiring an Social Security Disability Lawyer with experience in the SSDI application process will improve your chances of meeting the eligibility requirements.
 A disability attorney can guide you through each stage of the process.
 There is no fee for the case until you have been approved for SSDI.

 Tuesday : 9am–5pm

 Friday : 9am–5pm

 Saturday : Closed